auth0/auth0-flutter/README.md

 The Authentication API exposes the AuthN/AuthZ functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.
 We recommend using [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login), but if you prefer to build your own UI you can use our API endpoints to do so.
 However, some Auth flows (grant types) are disabled by default so you must enable them in the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/), as explained in [Update Grant Types](https://auth0.com/docs/get-started/applications/update-grant-types).

-For login or signup with username/password, the `Password` grant type needs to be enabled in your application.
+For login or signup with username/password, the `Password` grant type needs to be enabled in your app.
 If you set the grants via the Management API you should activate both `http://auth0.com/oauth/grant-type/password-realm` and `Password`.
 Otherwise, the Auth0 Dashboard will take care of activating both when enabling `Password`.

 > 💡 If your Auth0 account has the **Bot Detection** feature enabled, your requests might be flagged for verification.
 Check how to handle this scenario in the [Bot Detection](#bot-detection) section.